-Cuyamaca College offers online counseling via the "Ask A Counselor" web tool available at www.cuyamaca.edu/counseling.
+Cuyamaca College offers online counseling.
 Online counseling services include general information about Cuyamaca College's programs, classes, degree requirements, transfer advising and educational planning.
-Students using "Ask A Counselor" can expect a response from a counselor within 72 hours, not including weekends.
+In order to use the E-Counseling service you must have a student identification number.

-COUNSELING (COUN) COURSES
+COUNSELING COURSES

-Cuyamaca College offers a number of COUN courses to benefit students including COUN 101, Introduction to College, and COUN 120, College and Career Success, taught by counselors.
-For resources and more information, see www.cuyamaca.edu/pdc.
-For a complete listing of courses, see the Course Descriptions section of the catalog.
+Cuyamaca College offers a number of counseling courses (taught by Counselors) to benefit students.
+For a complete listing of courses, see the Course Description section of the catalog.